When is Wilder vs Lerena?

 In terms of recent activity, Kevin Lerena has been fighting more than Deontay Wilder.

-Wilder's last 5 fights have come over a period of 5 years, 7 months and 24 days, which means he has been fighting approximately every 1 year, 1 month and 16 days.
+Wilder's last 5 fights have come over a period of 4 years and 7 days, which means he has been fighting approximately every 9 months and 20 days.
 In those fights, he fought a total of 36 rounds, meaning that they have lasted 7.2 rounds on average.

 Lerena's last 5 fights have come over a period of 2 years, 10 months and 13 days, meaning he has been fighting on average every 6 months and 28 days.
 In those fights, he fought a total of 40 rounds, meaning that they have lasted 8 rounds on average.